A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Abstract

 \section{Abstract}

 Twitter is perhaps the social media more amenable for research.
 It requires only a few steps to obtain information, and there are plenty of libraries that can help in this regard.
 Nonetheless, knowing whether a particular event is expressed on Twitter is a challenging task that requires a considerable collection of tweets.
-This proposal aims to facilitate, to a researcher interested, the process of mining events on Twitter.
+This proposal aims to facilitate, to a researcher interested, the process of mining events on Twitter by opening a collection of processed information taken from Twitter since December 2015.
 The events could be related to natural disasters, health issues, and people's mobility, among other studies that can be pursued with the library proposed.
 Different applications are presented in this contribution to illustrate the library's capabilities: an exploratory analysis of the topics discovered in tweets, a study on similarity among dialects of the Spanish language, and a mobility report on different countries.
-In summary, the Python library presented is applied to different domains and retrieves a plethora of information processed from Twitter (since December 2015) in terms of words, bi-grams of words, and their frequencies by day for Arabic, English, Spanish, and Russian languages.
-The mobility information is related to the number of travels among locations for more than 200 countries or territories; our library also provides access to this information.
+In summary, the Python library presented is applied to different domains and retrieves a plethora of information in terms of frequencies by day of words and bi-grams of words for Arabic, English, Spanish, and Russian languages.
+As well as mobility information related to the number of travels among locations for more than 200 countries or territories.